 Beans and Gut Health

-A healthy gut is the key to ensuring that your body is getting the proper nutrition that you need from your food.
+A healthy gut is one of the keys to ensuring that your body is getting the proper nutrition that you need from your food.

 Knowing things like how to make beans less gassy can be incredibly helpful to your gut health.